This article was updated on November 2017

 The Individual Mandate

 First, you should know that the individual mandate has been set up to make sure that the new health care system works efficiently.
 As long as people participate by buying insurance, more people can get affordable health insurance.
 The government has instituted a penalty fine for people who refuse to get coverage when they’re eligible.
-When you file your taxes for 2015, you’ll be assessed a penalty if you didn’t have health insurance for the year.
-For this tax year, the fee is $695 per adult in your family or 2 percent of your household’s taxable income, whichever is greater.
+When you file your taxes for 2016, you’ll be assessed a penalty if you didn’t have health insurance for the year.
+For this tax year, the fee is $695 per adult in your family or 2.5 percent of your household’s taxable income, whichever is greater.
 The fee increases with inflation each year, so you’ll pay more in 2017.
 Children younger than 18 also get assessed a fee worth half of the adult rate.
 To avoid this fee, you must prove that you qualify for an exemption as described in the following sections.